department-of-veterans-affairs/LEAF/README.md

 ### Docker

-[Docker](https://docker.com) is used to provide a consistent enviroment between developers, and eventually production.
+[Docker](https://docker.com) is used to provide a consistent environment between developers, and eventually production.

 ### Configuration